 What is a school?

-If you Google “school”, you’ll see this as one of the top definitions:
+If you Google “College”, you’ll see this as one of the top definitions:

 The definition focuses on the education side, but thanks to the internet, there are millions of schools now.
 Under this definition, Youtube is a school, as is Udemy and Teachable.
 I don’t think these companies are equivalent to a Stanford or Yale, so I’ll tack one more definition to the word.

 Learn skills that you can deploy in the workforce

 Join a network with some degree of exclusivity